hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ## Other statistical tests

 When we looked at the extra explanations for the `FindMarkers()` function, there was a parameter called `test.use`.
-By default, the method for calculating differentially expressed genes will be a Wilcoxon Rank sum test, which is often described as the non-parametric version of the two-sample t-test.
-It ranks the data and compares the sum of ranks within each group, to identify significant differences.
+By default, the method for calculating differentially expressed genes will be a Wilcoxon Rank sum test.
 This is a fairly simple statistical approach, and there a multitude of different algorithms that can be specified.
 These other options are documented on the `FindMarkers()` [documentation page](https://www.rdocumentation.org/packages/Seurat/versions/5.0.3/topics/FindMarkers).
 For this workshop we want to highlight a few of these methods:

-### `MAST` :
+**Wilcoxon Rank Sum test**

+* Often described as the non-parametric version of the two-sample t-test.
+* Beneficial because it can reduce the impact of outliers, which can skew the results of parametric testing.
+* It ranks the data and compares the sum of ranks within each group, to identify significant differences.

+**DESeq2**

-Identifies differentially expressed genes between two groups of cells using a hurdle model tailored to scRNA-seq data.
-Utilizes the MAST package to run the DE testing.
+* Identifies differentially expressed genes between two groups of cells based on a model using DESeq2 which uses a negative binomial distribution (Love et al, Genome Biology, 2014).
+More information on DESeq2 will be provided in an upcoming lesson in this workshop.

-> **NOTE:** Instead of using the FindMarkers implementation, we recommend directly using the [MAST](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5) algorithm from the package itself for the best results.

-### `DESeq2`
-Identifies differentially expressed genes between two groups of cells based on a model using DESeq2 which uses a negative binomial distribution (Love et al, Genome Biology, 2014).
-This test does not support pre-filtering of genes based on average difference (or percent detection rate) between cell groups.
+* This test option does not support pre-filtering of genes based on average difference (or percent detection rate) between cell groups.
 However, genes may be pre-filtered based on their minimum detection rate (min.pct) across both cell groups.

-> **NOTE:** The creators of the Seurat package [no longer recommend](https://github.com/satijalab/seurat/issues/2938) using the FindMarkers() implementation of DESeq2.
+> **NOTE:** The creators of the Seurat package [no longer recommend](https://github.com/satijalab/seurat/issues/2938) using the `FindMarkers()` implementation of DESeq2.

+ **MAST**

+* Implements an approach that accounts for the stochastic dropout and characteristic bimodal expression distributions in which expression is either strongly non-zero or non-detectable.
+    *  A two-part, generalized linear model for such bimodal data that parameterizes both of these features
+* Also allows for estimation and control of the “cellular detection rate” (CDR) while simultaneously estimating treatment effects.
+This addresses the fact that cells scale transcript copy number with cell volume.
+* Permits the analysis of complex experiments, such as repeated single-cell measurements under various treatments or longitudinal sampling of single cells from multiple subjects with a variety of background characteristics (e.g., sex, age), because it can easily be extended to accommodate random effects.

+> **NOTE:** Instead of using the `FindMarkers()` implementation, we recommend directly using the [MAST](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5) algorithm from the package itself for the best results.
+>
+> If you are interested in exploring code to run MAST on this dataset, please see the scritp provided below.

 ***